 Flights often mean a lot of sitting, so next is a pair of comfy pants.
-I love my Studio Pants from Lululemon and will often wear those.
+I love my studio pants and will often wear those.
 They are light enough that if we are going to a warm destination, I won’t overheat when we land.
-Plus, they have pockets - super important when you need both your hands!
+Plus, they have pockets – super important when you need both your hands!

 On my top, I will always wear a nursing tank top with a t-shirt over top.
 I do this for multiple reasons.
 When I’m feeding baby, I can just lift my t-shirt and my entire stomach and back isn’t exposed.
 The t-shirt lifted also works to partially cover.
 If I get barfed or pooped on, I can just take my t-shirt off (it happens!).
 This saves me from bringing a second (or third) shirt, since I can get away with just wearing my tank-top.
 I will also bring a light jacket or sweater.
 You never can guess what the temperature on that airplane might be.

 Finally, I will almost always wear a large, lightweight scarf.
 I’m a big proponent of multi-use items.
 I can use my scarf as a nursing cover (if I choose), a blanket for baby, to keep me warm or as a pillow for my toddler.